aonontojahan/aonontojahan/README.md

 <div align="center">

-In the final chapter of my Computer Science journey at IUBAT, I'm not just a student  I'm an intern, a builder, and a dreamer crafting the future one line of code at a time.
+In the final chapter of my Computer Science journey at IUBAT, I'm not just a student — I'm an intern, a builder, and a dreamer crafting the future one line of code at a time.
 I believe great software isn't just written; it's carefully architected at the beautiful crossroads of development and operations, where scalability meets reliability, and automation dances with innovation.

-**Currently**, I'm painting my story through a **personal portfolio website**  a canvas where modern stack meets creative expression.
+**Currently**, I'm painting my story through a **personal portfolio website** — a canvas where modern stack meets creative expression.
 Simultaneously, I'm sailing through the vast seas of **DevOps Engineering**: navigating Docker containers, charting Kubernetes constellations, riding the currents of CI/CD, and discovering new horizons in AWS cloud.

-My curiosity knows no bounds  I find myself constantly mesmerized by the **whispers of AI/ML** and the symphony of automation tools.
+My curiosity knows no bounds — I find myself constantly mesmerized by the **whispers of AI/ML** and the symphony of automation tools.
 Every framework, every tool, every new technology is an invitation to imagine what's possible.

 I speak the language of Python fluently, but more importantly, I speak the language of collaboration.
-I'm always seeking kindred spirits in the **open-source community**  fellow builders who believe that code should be clean, systems should be scalable, and user experiences should feel like magic.
+I'm always seeking kindred spirits in the **open-source community** — fellow builders who believe that code should be clean, systems should be scalable, and user experiences should feel like magic.

 </div>

 ---

-<h1 align="center">🛠️ Tech Stack 🛠️</h1>
+<h1 align="center">Tech Stack</h1>

 <div align="center">